ficrammanifur/ficrammanifur/README.md

 ### 🧠 About Me

 ✨ Creating bugs professionally since 2022 (the ones I can't fix, I just call features 😅)
-📚 Learning how to make wires smarter — currently digging into FPGA, signal processing, and "why it doesn't compile"
+📚 Learning how to make wires smarter — currently digging into FPGA, signal processing, and “why it doesn't compile”
 🎯 Mission: Build an intelligent robotic hand that doesn't punch me when I upload new firmware
 🎲 Fun fact: I can debug Flutter, reflow solder, and forget to eat — all in one session

 ---

 ### 🛠️ My Tech Journey

 - 🔌 **2022:** Started with Arduino & C++
 - 🐍 **2023:** Learned Python & built gesture-controlled apps
 - 📱 **2024:** Flutter + Firebase full-stack mobile apps
 - 🤖 **2025:** Robotic hand prototype & signal processing with ESP32 + FPGA

 ---